Phoenix Municipal Stadium - Arizona State Sun Devils

 Clear sports stadium bags are allowed; knapsacks are not.
 The security individuals are welcoming; walking through the scanner and getting your bag checked is a breeze.
 Re-entry into the stadium is not allowed.

 Select and order tickets at kiosks outside the ticket window.
-Buying a ticket is cashless and ticketless; one must have a credit card and a working mobile phone to access tickets.
+Buying a ticket is all cashless and ticketless; one must have a credit card and a working mobile phone to receive their ticket via a text.
+The WiFi isn’t strong, so often attendants must accept the text for you and their own phone and then walk you into the stadium.
 While it’s a nice idea, all parties must be present and enter together.
+I find it easier just ordering the tickets and parking before heading to the game.
 The venue has benches near the main entrance for fans to sit and wait for friends.

-The team offers military discounts for all veterans.
-Season tickets are probably a good bet if planning on attending multiple games; the Sun Devils even have an 8-game Sunday ticket package.
+The program offers military discounts for all veterans, and season tickets are a smart option for anyone planning to attend multiple games.
+The Sun Devils even sell an eight‑game Sunday package.

 Both the history of the Sun Devils baseball team and the venue deserve additional accolades.
-Ollie the Trolley shuttling fans from the parking lot to the entrance is a first-rate feature.
+For those with a fear of heights, shuttling fans from the parking lot to the entrance is a first-rate feature.
 Finally, having a welcoming and painless security entry makes all the difference in the world, and the parking and security folks do that well.

 Final Thoughts